digital-land/local-authority-addresses/README.md

 [Guidance](https://digital-land.github.io/local-authority-addresses) to help people building a government or other public service determine the local authority which an individual property or premises resides.

-This repository also includes [analysis](https://digital-land.github.io/local-authority-addresses/analysis)) of English UPRNs, local authority districts, and postcodes.
+This repository also includes some [analysis](https://digital-land.github.io/local-authority-addresses/analysis) of English UPRNs, local authority districts, and postcodes which was developed to inform the guidance.

 The analysis uses a [spatialite](https://www.gaia-gis.it/fossil/libspatialite/index) database, built from the proprietary OS AddressBase Premium dataset combined with a number of open data sources.